quickwit-oss/benchmarks/README.md

 # Benchmark for Logs & Traces Search Engines

-Last results are available at (not yet available) [https://benchmark.quickwit.io](https://benchmark.quickwit.io)

 ## Overview

 This benchmark is designed to measure the performance of various search engines for logs and traces use cases and more generally for append-only semi-structured data.

 The benchmark makes use of two datatsets:
 - A 1TB dataset sampled from the [GitHub Archive](https://www.gharchive.org/) dataset.
-- A 1TB log datasets generated with t
+- A 1TB log datasets generated with the [https://github.com/elastic/elastic-integration-corpus-generator-tool](elastic-integration-corpus-generator-tool)

 We plan to add a trace dataset soon.